Bruce Anstey: 2016

 Remaining with Honda for 2016, it was announced that Anstey was to ride a Honda RC213V-S at the TT, specially prepared by the Valvoline Racing by Padgett's Motorcycles Team.
 Various adjustments had to be made to the machine in order for it to withstand six laps of the punishing 37.73 mile Snaefell Mountain Course with such parts as the wheels, the forks, the rear shocks, the brakes and the radiator guards all having to be specially made.

 Anstey was enjoying a reasonably successful qualifying week until he came off his Honda Fireblade, CBR1000RR Superbike at Keppel Gate during qualifying on Thursday 2 June, as a result of which he received various injuries.

 Superbike TT

-After a check up at Noble's Hospital, Douglas, he was passed fit to compete in the opening Superbike race on Saturday 4 June.
-Despite his injuries, Anstey came home in 8th place on board the Honda RC213V-S.
+After a check up at Noble's Hospital, Douglas, Anstey was passed fit to compete in the opening Superbike race on Saturday 4 June.
+Despite his injuries, he came home in eighth place on board the Honda RC213V-S.

 Supersport (Race 1)

-Anstey remained within the top 10 for the first two laps of the opening Supersport 600 race.
-However, following the pit stops at the end of lap 2 he subsequently retired on lap 3 at Ballacraine.
+Anstey remained within the top-ten for the first two laps of the opening Supersport 600 race.
+However, following the pit stops at the end of lap 2, he subsequently retired on lap 3 at Ballacraine.